12mmk/AI40A_group3_project_CodeExam/README.md

 **Gate: by week 8 we demo end to end — start an exam, write code, run it, submit, see it graded.** Book that supervisor meeting in week 1.

+- Auth with Flask-Login, `base.html` and the shared partials agreed early so nobody builds pages twice
-- Auth, exam and question authoring, test cases
+- Exam and question authoring as Jinja forms with CSRF
 - Session start, server-side deadline, auto-save
 - Monaco configured and locked down, run against visible tests
 - Real grading through Judge0, partial credit, all statuses handled